tammok/CVST/README.md

 Fast Cross-Validation via Sequential Testing

-The package CVST is also hosted on CRAN, so
+The package CVST is hosted on CRAN, so

     install.packages("CVST")
     library(CVST)